levelkdev/oracle-manager-app/README.md

 Before publishing, make sure a local IPFS instance is running: `npm run ipfs`

-### `npm run deploy:staging:prepare`:
+### `npm run deploy:prepare <network>`:

-Deploys these dependency contracts to staging (rinkeby).
-Allocates balances for the `MiniMeToken` to the accounts in `accounts.rinkeby.json`.
+Deploys dependency contracts to the network specified.
+Currently only Rinkeby and Mainnet have UniswapFactory contracts which is needed by dependencies.

-Deployed contract addresses and token allocation amounts will be stored in `deploy.rinkeby.json`.
+Deployed contract addresses will be stored in `deploy.<network>.json`.

 ### `npm run deploy:staging:publish:major`: